zcaudate-archive/cljs-template-one/src/leiningen/new/cljs_template/README.md

 # {{name}}

-A website written with Noir and ClojureScript.
+A Website written with Noir and ClojureScript in the manner of http://clojurescriptone.com

 ## Usage